 eBooks are an effective type of long-form content that businesses can use to provide value for their leads and customers.
 The keyword here is value.
 Your eBook should not be a 5 to 10 page ad.
 Instead, it should provide some type of useful information and insight for your target audience about their needs and challenges.
 Like many other types of content marketing, it’s not about selling to your audience, it’s about building a relationship with target consumers so that they trust your brand and come to you when they’re ready to make a purchase.

-eBooks are one of the best types of content marketing for collecting lead information.
-That’s because they are typically gated, which means that visitors must provide some type of information about themselves in exchange for the eBook download.
+eBooks are one of the best types of content marketing for collecting lead information, and is often used for email marketing tactics.
+That’s because they are typically gated, which means that visitors must provide some type of information about themselves in exchange for the eBook download, thus adding them to your email list.

-This is an example of what our digital marketing eBook promotion looks like on a our site.
+This is an example of what our digital marketing eBook promotion looks like on an our site.

 It’s important to note that eBooks require a bit more of an investment than some other types of content marketing like blogs or social posts.
 They are longer and more involved to create.
 However, don’t let this scare you off from creating an effective eBook.
 The leads that you will generate through this piece of gated content will provide an attractive return on investment that will make any time or money you invest into the project worthwhile in the end.